Composite Convolution: a Flexible Operator for Deep Learning on 3D Point Clouds: Experiments

-To the best of our knowledge, the only work using deep learning for anomaly detection in point clouds is \cite{masuda2021toward}, in particular, a variational autoencoder (VAE) based on FoldingNet~\cite{chen2019deep}.
-Since the implementation of this method is not publicly available, we report the results on the 7 most numerous classes of the ShapeNet dataset that were published in \cite{masuda2021toward}.
+To the best of our knowledge, the only work using deep learning for anomaly detection in point clouds is \cite{masuda2021toward}, in particular, a variational autoencoder (VAE).
+Since the implementation is not publicly available, we report from \cite{masuda2021toward} the results obtained on the 7 most numerous classes of the ShapeNet dataset.
 We also compare our self-supervised CompositeNets with KPConv~\cite{HuguesKPConv} and ConvPoint~\cite{BoulchConvpoint}, trained in the same fashion using the same architectures as in classification.
-We recall that our CompositeNets have a simple architecture like ConvPoint, while KPConv has a deeper, residual architecture.
-We do not consider KPConv-vanilla in this experiment because of its poor performance in multiclass classification.
+Another work addressing anomaly detection in point clouds leverages a GNN that was pre-trained for segmentation on both normal and anomalous point clouds~\cite{gencer2022one}, so it is not unsupervised and thus we do not consider it.

-\textbf{Figures of merit.} We assess the anomaly detection performance by the Area Under the ROC Curve (AUC), which measures how well each network can distinguish normal instances from the anomalous ones.
+\textbf{Figures of merit.} We assess the anomaly detection performance by the Area Under the ROC Curve (AUC), which measures how well each network can distinguish normal instances from anomalous ones.
 Following~\cite{demvsar2006statistical}, we report the average rank of each method over the classes and the p-values of the one-sided Wilcoxon Signed-Rank test assessing whether the performance difference between the best-ranking method and the others is statistically significant.

 \textbf{Experimental results.} In Table \ref{tab:shallow} we report the results of our experiments.
 On ShapeNet, self-supervised deep neural networks outperform both the shallow baseline IFOR and the VAE~\cite{masuda2021toward} in most of the classes and in terms of average rank.
-However, the Wilcoxon test~\cite{demvsar2006statistical} comparing our aggregate CompositeNet (which is the best-performing method in terms of average rank) and these baselines yields p-value $>0.05$, probably due to the fact that the number of considered classes is small.
-Unfortunately, we could not compare our CompositeNets with the VAE~\cite{masuda2021toward} on more classes from ShapeNet since its implementation is not publicly available.
+However, the Wilcoxon test~\cite{demvsar2006statistical} comparing our aggregate CompositeNet (which is the best method in terms of average rank) and these baselines yields p-value $>0.05$, probably due to the fact that the number of considered classes is small.
+Unfortunately, we could not compare our CompositeNets with~\cite{masuda2021toward} on more classes since its implementation is not publicly available.